Feature updates for Windows 10 and later policy in Intune

 For more information, see Move from update ring deferrals to feature updates policy

-Windows 10 feature updates policies cannot be applied during the Autopilot out of box experience (OOBE).
+Feature updates for Windows 10 and later policies cannot be applied during the Autopilot out of box experience (OOBE).
 Instead, the policies apply at the first Windows Update scan after a device has finished provisioning, which is typically a day.

 If you co-manage devices with Configuration Manager, feature updates policies might not immediately take effect on devices when you newly configure the Windows Update policies workload to Intune.
 This delay is temporary but can initially result in devices updating to a later feature update version than is configured in the policy.